Scat Fetish

 The clinical vocabulary

 The terminology is Greek-derived.
-As set out on Wikipedia's Coprophilia article, coprophilia joins kópros ("dung, feces") with -philia ("liking, fondness"); the variant coprolagnia pairs kópros with lagneia ("lust"); and the synonym scatophilia derives from the Greek skatá ("feces").
+As set out on Wikipedia's Coprophilia article, coprophilia joins kópros ("dung, excrement") with -philia ("liking, fondness"); the variant coprolagnia pairs kópros with lagneia ("lust"); and the synonym scatophilia derives from the Greek skatá ("feces").
 A 2024 literature review, Coprophilia and Coprophagia: A Literature Review (Arnone, Conti & Preckajlo), consolidates this scattered clinical record.

 From perversion to residual diagnosis